MicahWSmith/Riot_Api_App/README.md

 </ul>
 <br>
 <h2>Main Page</h3>
-<p>Upon entering the application you are presented with a list of champions, which are dynamically fetched from a JSON endpoint.</p>
+<p>Upon entering the application you are presented with a list of champions, which are dynamically fetched from a JSON endpoint.
+Selecting a list item reveals related stats and info unique to the champion.</p>
 <img alt="Main Page Screenshot" src="images/mainpage.PNG?raw=true" height="auto" width="100%" align="center">
 <br>
 <h2>To Use Summoner Search</h3>